dex4er/js-sliding-window-rate-limiter/README.md

 * `reconnectTimeout` is a time (milliseconds) to reconnect to Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)
+* `defaultResponse` is a number value returned when Redis server is not available (only for SafeRedis backend, default value: 0)

 _Example:_